Ayjent/SchwurveTest/docs/source/geometry.rst

 .. image:: ../_static/ClothSim-Geometry-Settings.png

 You can also modify the Cloth Sim Settings in realtime above the Geometry Settings once you have generated the Schwurve Set Up.
+See `Stiffness`_ and `Tip Hold`_ sections for more information about the Stiffness and Tip Hold controls.

 Schwurves Nodes Inputs
 ^^^^^^^^^^^^^^^^^^^^^^